RudraBJoshi/student/navigation/about.md

 ## As a conversation Starter
 Hi, My name is Rudra Joshi and I am 15 years old!

-Binary Joke: In this CSP class there are 10 types of people in your class.
+Binary Joke: In this AP CSP class there are 10 types of people in your class.
 People who code code code, and people who kill kill time.